nadiamariduena/python-intro-2024-privat/LESSON_19_PPROJECTS/random_Hangman/README.md

 #### This line of code will generate a new list where each letter of the random word is checked against a list of guessed letters.

+- - If the letter is found in the guessed letters, it will be included as is; if not, it will be replaced with an underscore _.
+This allows you to see which letters you've guessed correctly and which ones are still hidden

 <br>
 <br>